What Small Businesses Need to Know

 Tax credits available

-Businesses that use the Hawai‘i Health Connector may qualify for a tax credit of up to 50 percent if they have an equivalent of up to 25 full-time employees with average wages of less than $50,000.
+Businesses that use the Hawai‘i Health Connector to buy employee health plans may qualify for a tax credit of up to 50 percent if they have an equivalent of up to 25 full-time employees with average wages of less than $50,000.
 There’s a lot of paperwork to fill out, so check with your tax adviser.

 Premiums are changing

-Starting in 2014, health plan premiums will be based on your employees’ age.
+Starting in 2014, health plan premiums for Affordable Care Act plans will be based on your employees’ age.
 Health plans for older employees may cost more than plans for younger employees.

 Also, the federal government will pay for health care reform changes with new fees and taxes imposed on health insurers nationwide, including HMSA.
 This will add costs to health plan premiums.